Yunks-cpu/Yunks-cpu/README.md

 <h2 align="left">Hi 👋!
-My name is Yunks and I'm a Developer Backend, from Mexico</h2>
+My name is Yunks and I'm a Developer FrontEnd, from Mexico</h2>

 ###